xcube-dev/xcube/docs/source/open_parameters_api.md

 ## Common parameters

-While an opener is free to define any opener parameters for any of its datasets, there are some common parameters which are likely to be used by the majority of datasets.
+While an opener is free to define any open parameters for any of its datasets, there are some common parameters which are likely to be used by the majority of datasets.
 Any dataset requiring the specification of these parameters MUST use the standard parameter names, syntax, and semantics defined below, in order to keep the interface consistent.
 For instance, if a dataset allows a time aggregation period to be specified, it MUST use the `time_period` parameter with the format described below rather than some other alternative name and/or format.
 The parameters are described below with their Python type annotations.

  - `variable_names: List[str]`
    A list of the identifiers of the requested variables.